openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

    * - Scored
      - Indicates whether the LTI component receives a numerical score from the external LTI system.
 By default, this value is set to **False**.
    * - Weight
      - Specifies the number of points possible for the problem.
-By default, if an external LTI provider grades the problem, the problem is worth 1 point, and a student’s score can be any value between 0 and 1.
+By default, if an external LTI provider grades the problem, the problem is worth 1 point, and a student's score can be any value between 0 and 1.
 This setting is applicable when **Scored** is set to **True**.

        For more information about problem weights and computing point scores, see :ref:`Problem Weight`.